rebelwarrior/numenera/setting/ninth-world.md

 Scriveners are controlled exclusively by the Aeon priests.

 __Adventuring Guilds:__
 Adventuring Guilds, typically called Delving Guilds, are located in many cities throughout Steadfast.
 The guild was founded by former adventures (some of the few that survive to old age) when they could not adventure anymore.
 The guild provides temporary housing in the form of barracks (usually three days), storage and other services in exchange for a part (usually 10-15%) of the takings or findings.
 Adventuring Guilds also function as proto-banks allowing the deposit of shins in one guild-house and the withdrawal in another for a fee.
-They also keep a board of numenera-rich (and dangerous) sites where delving might be done, and the occasional request from people of the area.
+They also keep a board of numenéra-rich (and dangerous) sites where delving might be done, and the occasional request from people of the area.
 In order to use their services, you must be a member in good standing (basically one _not_ suspected of cheating the guild).
-Adventuring guilds in large cities may run their own Ale houses adjacent.
+Adventuring guilds in large cities may run their own Ale-houses adjacent.

 #### Inns and places to sleep
 {:.subtitle.is-4.mt-5.no_toc}